 What’s the Right Way to Find a Mentor?

 Mentoring is an incredibly powerful tool for a successful and progressive career.
 By definition, a mentor is a person with some better experience and knowledge.
 This is a person who can guide and influence a person’s career or personal growth.
-In the marketing arena finding and learning from a mentor is key to professional development.
+In the marketing arena, finding and learning from a mentor is key to professional development.

-Warren Buffet & Bill Gates
+Warren Buffett & Bill Gates

 Bill Gates dropped out of Harvard as a teenager and always believed in himself.
 Warren Buffett assisted, invested, and acted as a benefactor to ensure that Gates’ and Paul Allen’s partnership had the right infrastructure to succeed.
 Gates once said in his interview with CNBC about how Buffet’s invaluable advice has overcome adversity and long-term thinking.